European and Mediterranean Studies (2020 - 2022)

 - Two courses in the social sciences (politics, anthropology, sociology, or economics)

-- Three additional courses in any of the three preceding categories
+- Two additional courses in any of the three preceding categories

 - One advanced seminar, Contemporary Europe (EURO-UA 950), taken in fall of senior year

-All students minoring in European and Mediterranean studies must demonstrate proficiency in at least one European language above the intermediate level (such as French, German, Italian, Portuguese, Spanish, or Greek).
+All students minoring in European and Mediterranean studies must demonstrate proficiency in at least one European language above the intermediate level (such as French, Spanish, Portuguese, Italian, German, Greek, Russian, or Turkish).
 They must also complete four 4-point courses (16 points) with a C or better as follows: one course in European history; one course in European culture (literature, philosophy, art history, or cinema); one course in social sciences (politics, anthropology, sociology, or economics); and one additional course in any of the three preceding categories.
 All course programs must be designed in consultation with the center's undergraduate program adviser.

-A degree in European and Mediterranean Studies with honors is awarded to students who complete the ten courses (40 points) outlined above, who maintain a GPA of 3.65 (both overall and in the major), and who successfully complete original research leading to an honors thesis.
-The honors thesis, which counts as the 11th course for the major, is researched and written while registered in Independent Study (EURO-UA 998) during the spring semester of the student’s senior year under the supervision of a program faculty member.
-The thesis topic and the faculty adviser are chosen in consultation with the instructor of the advanced seminar Contemporary Europe (EURO-UA 950), taken during the fall semester of the student’s senior year.
+A degree in European and Mediterranean studies with honors is awarded to students who complete the nine courses (36 points) outlined above, who maintain a GPA of 3.65 (both overall and in the major), and who successfully complete original research leading to an honors thesis.
+The honors thesis, which counts as the tenth course for the major (40 points total), is researched and written while registered in Independent Study (EURO-UA 998) during the spring semester of the student’s senior year under the supervision of a program faculty member.
+The thesis topic and the faculty adviser are first chosen in consultation with the instructor of the advanced seminar Contemporary Europe (EURO-UA 950), taken during the fall semester of the student’s senior year.
 The average length of the thesis is 40-60 pages.

 This program offers qualifying majors in European and Mediterranean studies the opportunity to earn both the B.A. and the M.A. degrees at reduced tuition cost.
 By completing some of their graduate requirements while still undergraduates, students can finish the program in five years.